 Different cats display different types of behaviors.
 Some cats are very cuddly and affectionate.
 Some vary their behavior and can move between affection and ignoring.
 And other cats may just seem downright mean.
 They may avoid affection and being held.
 Mean cats can frequently hiss, scratch, or bite.
 There may be a reason your cat is acting out.
 Learn why and what you can do about it.
+Depending on your cat, these techniques could be a quick fix or require a lot of time and energy for slow results.

 Living with a mean cat can be a stressful situation.
 The stress can be felt by you, your human family members, and the cat.
 The H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers, can be helpful to understand what’s going on with your cat and is a helpful first step in examining a mean cat.